buberdds/buberdds.github.io/_posts/2012-10-10-Remote_Debugging_for_Mobile_Web.md

 <h2>Opera Dragonfly</h2>

 Debugging Opera Mobile is available only on Android devices.
-This is the most user friendly debugging option so far.
+This is the most user friendly debugging option.
 On your desktop Opera open Dragonfly <code>Ctrl + Shift + I</code> and choose the <code>Remote Debug Configuration</code> icon.

 <p>